coxmediagroup/developer-3-skills-test/comments/comments.md

 #### c024
 This is for the POC only.
 Since comps were not provide for widths below 992px and we have columns in *New Right Row* wrapping, a designer should review.

+#### c025
+To speed up development, we have come up with our own classes to take care of little things like padding and margin overrides.
+Bootstrap has built-in classes to do the same thing but, in the spirit of transparency, we do not use Bootstrap a lot and implementing our our classes is faster right now.